30,000 Trees Logo.png__PID:4c38bd8a-61d9-4de9-aa0e-3ecfa5289275

 Then: The Mekong Wheelchair Project

 In the early 1990’s, Simon travelled to Cambodia where brutal warfare had left unprecented disability levels in its wake.
-With his colleage Ian Harris, a fellow Royal College of Art graduate, they designed a wheelchair for the thousands of landmine victims, and set up a workshop to manufacture the 'Mekong Wheelchair’.
+With his partner Ian Harris, a fellow Royal College of Art graduate, they designed a wheelchair for the thousands of landmine victims, and set up a workshop to manufacture the 'Mekong Wheelchair’.
 The three-wheel design was made from hardwood which was abundantly available at the time.

 The ‘Mekong Wheelchair’ has since received global acclaim and design awards - it was represented at the Nobel Peace Prize 1997, and one was even gifted to the Pope in 2024!